emqx/emqx-tutorial/online-docs/en/rule_engine/sql.md

-2. 从 topic 能够匹配到 't/#' 的消息中提取所有字段。注意这里使用了 '=~' 操作符进行带通配符的 topic 匹配
+2. Extract all fields from the message with a topic that can match 't/#'.
+Note that the '=~' operator is used here for topic matching with wildcards.

     ```sql
     SELECT * FROM "message.publish" WHERE topic =~ 't/#'
     ```

-3. 从 topic 能够匹配到 't/#' 的消息中提取 qos，username 和 client_id 字段
+3. Extract the qos, username, and client_id fields from the message with a topic that can match 't/#'

     ```sql
     SELECT qos, username, client_id FROM "message.publish" WHERE topic =~ 't/#'
     ```

-4. 从任意 topic 的消息中提取 username 字段，并且筛选条件为 username = 'u_emqx'
+4. Extract the username field from any topic message with the filter criteria of username = 'u_emqx'

     ```sql
     SELECT username FROM "message.publish" WHERE username='u_emqx'
     ```

-5. 从任意 topic 的消息的消息体(payload) 中提取 x 字段，并创建别名 x 以便在 WHERE 子句中使用。WHERE 子句限定条件为 x = 1。注意 payload 必须为 JSON 格式。举例：此 SQL 语句可以匹配到消息体 `{"x": 1}`, 但不能匹配到消息体 `{"x": 2}`
+5. Extract the x field from the payload of  message with any topic and create the alias x for use in the WHERE clause.
+The WHERE clause is restricted as x = 1.
+Note that the payload must be in JSON format.
+Example: This SQL statement can match the payload `{"x": 1}`, but can not match to the payload `{"x": 2}`

     ```sql
     SELECT payload.x as x FROM "message.publish" WHERE x=1
     ```

-6. 类似于上面的 SQL 语句，但嵌套地提取消息体中的数据，此 SQL 语句可以匹配到消息体 `{"x": {"y": 1}}`
+6. Similar to the SQL statement above, but nested extract the data in the payload, this SQL statement can match the payload{"x": {"y": 1}}`

     ```sql
     SELECT payload.x.y as a FROM "message.publish" WHERE a=1
     ```

-7. 在 client_id = 'c1' 尝试连接时，提取其来源 IP 地址和端口号
+7. Try to connect when client_id = 'c1', extract its source IP address and port number

     ```sql
     SELECT peername as ip_port FROM "client.connected" WHERE client_id = 'c1'
     ```

-8. 筛选所有订阅 't/#' 主题且订阅级别为 QoS1 的 client_id。注意这里用的是严格相等操作符 '='，所以不会匹配主题为 't' 或 't/+/a' 的订阅请求
+8. Filter all client_ids that subscribe to the 't/#' topic and subscription level is QoS1.
+Note that the strict equality operator '=' is used here, so it does not match subscription requests with the topic 't' or 't/+/a'

     ```sql
     SELECT  client_id FROM "client.subscribe" WHERE topic = 't/#' and qos = 1
     ```

-9. 事实上，上例中的 topic 和 qos 字段，是当订阅请求里只包含了一对 (Topic, QoS) 时，为使用方便而设置的别名。但如果订阅请求中 Topic Filters 包含了多个 (Topic, QoS) 组合对，那么必须显式使用 contains_topic() 或 contains_topic_match() 函数来检查 Topic Filters 是否包含指定的 (Topic, QoS)
+9. In fact, the topic and qos  in the above example are aliases that are set for ease of use when the subscription request contains only one pair (Topic, QoS).
+However, if the Topic Filters in the subscription request contain multiple (Topic, QoS) combination pairs,  the contains_topic() or contains_topic_match() function must be explicitly used to check if the Topic Filters contain the specified (Topic, QoS).

     ```sql
     SELECT  client_id FROM "client.subscribe" WHERE contains_topic(topic_filters, 't/#')